 Canada’s in a prolonged housing crisis.
 There’s one trick to getting out of it: Build more (non-market) housing

 The housing crisis is not a policy crisis—it’s a political crisis.
 We know what must be done: demand-side interventions to support an all-out housing strategy.
-We just need politicians who’ll do it.
-Whether the 2021 election will return enough of them to make a difference is to be seen, but it seems unlikely, though that is no reason to stop fighting for a solution to the problem of fulfilling a fundamental human need.
+Whether the 2021 election will return enough of them to make a difference is to be seen, though that is no reason to stop fighting for a solution to the problem of fulfilling a fundamental human need.

 Skipping to the apocalypse

 For decades, the wealthiest of the wealthy have piloted us towards oblivion.
 They are the leaders of the industries that have dictated ways of living which patterned and incentivized market behaviours yielding extraordinary, unsustainable profits.
 Those who dared to wonder if our model of “progress” was ultimately a suicide pact, gilded but not less deadly, were marginalized.
 Now, some of those same elites are preparing their parachutes.

 The billionaire space race is an exploitative, wasteful farce

 The promise of some potential future payoff, some trickle-down longshot, is moot in the face of the fact that billionaires are a policy failure and ought not to exist in the first place.
 It turns out, then, that Mandeville was on to something when in his tale some unseen force was “with indignation mov’d” and committed to “he’d rid/The bawling hive of fraud.”
 We ought to do the same.
 Our hive depends upon it.

 Fixing the housing crisis will mean treating shelter as a right—not a commodity